backupbrew/switchbrew/GPU Commands Basics.md

   - Finally, QUERY\_GET is added and contains the mode and other unknown data.

-The above commands are added using the Sequential Mode, since the Ids for all those 4 registers are sequential.
+The above commands are added using the [increasing mode](#Submission_mode "wikilink"), since the Ids for all those 4 registers are sequential.

 #### QUERY\_GET Structure